PythonCHB/close_pep/is_close_pep.rst

 ========

-This PEP proposes the addition of a function to the standard library that determines whether two values are approximately equal or "close" to each other.
+This PEP proposes the addition of a function to the standard library that determines whether one value is approximately equal or "close" to another value.

 Rationale
 =========

 Floating point values contain limited precision, which results in their being unable to exactly represent some values, and for error to accumulate with repeated computation.
 As a result, it is common advice to only use an equality comparison in very specific situations.
-Often a inequality comparison fits the bill, but there are times (often in testing) where the programmer wants to determine whether two values are "close" to each other, without requiring them to be exactly equal.
+Often a inequality comparison fits the bill, but there are times (often in testing) where the programmer wants to determine whether a computed value is "close" to an expected value, without requiring them to be exactly equal.
 This is common enough, particularly in testing, and not always obvious how to do it, so it would be useful addition to the standard library.

 Existing Implementations